 FISCAL YEAR FILERS AND SHORT YEAR FILERS use the PTE return applicable to the tax year in which the fiscal year or short year begins.
-For example, if the tax year begins on June 30, 2021, use the 2021 PTE return, regardless of the ending date of the tax year.
+For example, if the tax year begins on June 30, 2022, use the 2022 PTE return, regardless of the ending date of the tax year.

 In general, the federal return that you are required or elect to file determines the New Mexico income tax return that you file.
-See chart on previous page.
+See chart below.